wyh136/lisk-wiki/Glossary.md

 ### Node (Peer)
 A server/computer/etc. that has installed the Lisk full client and is connected to the internet.

+### Public Key
+A cryptographic key that can be obtained and used by anyone to encrypt messages intended for a particular recipient, such that the encrypted messages can be deciphered only by using a second key that is known only to the recipient.

 ### Sidechain
 A custom blockchain, which is a fully autonomous blockchain secured by its own nodes.
 Every bapp is one new sidechain.